 So a teacher charging £20 per hour for a class that requires one hour of preparation will actually be earning £10 per hour.

-On Superprof, there is no intermediate between the tutor and the student, the tutor receives what they charge without paying any commission to the platform.
-This means that there’s no need for incessant calculations and percentages, if you charge £20 per hour, you’ll receive £20 per hour.
+On Superprof, there is no intermediate between the tutor and the student, the tutor receives what they charge unless they choose to collect payment via Superprof without subscribing to the premium pass.
+This means that there's no need for incessant calculations and percentages, if you charge £20 per hour, you'll receive £20 per hour.
 All you need to work out is whether your tutoring rate is substantial when you take your planning into account.

 As well as your own experience, you'll need to consider your student's level and requirements when setting your tutoring rates.

 Beginner's classes usually cost no more than the subject average.
 Beginners are often looking to discover a new subject or learn a new skill.
 Their aim is to learn the absolute basics and the tutor would usually avoid going into too much detail.

 Intermediate classes are for students who have got the hang of the basics and are looking to develop their skills under the guidance of a teacher.
 The cost of these classes usually conforms to the average for the subject.